Everything you want to know about Lyme disease

 "If the tick is flat — chances are you didn't get Lyme disease," says Auwaerter.

 The telltale symptom of Lyme disease is a red, circular "bulls-eye" rash that appears five to 14 days after infection.
-About 70 to 80 percent of people infected develop the rash, but Dr. Steven Soloway, a board-certified rheumatologist in Vineland, New Jersey, says the numbers may be higher and many people simply don't notice the rash.
+The CDC says about 70 to 80 percent of people infected develop the rash, but Dr. Steven Soloway, a board-certified rheumatologist in Vineland, New Jersey, says the numbers may be higher and many people simply don't notice the rash.
 Other symptoms in this first stage of Lyme disease include fatigue, chills, fever, headache, muscle and joint aches and swollen lymph nodes.

 The symptoms will fade, even if untreated.
 Symptoms of stage 2 Lyme disease, also known as early disseminated Lyme disease, include swollen joints, particularly the knees.
 The symptoms are similar to rheumatoid arthritis.
 The difference, Soloway says, is that rheumatoid arthritis typically affects knuckles first.